robvanlopik/Pots/README.md

     repository: 'github://robvanlopik/Pots:main';
     load.
 ```
-This will also load the three drivers (PiGPIO, Picod and Firmata).
-Also loaded is my fork of an FFI-based SerialPort driver by Pablo Tesone,
+This will also load the four drivers (PiGPIO, Picod, Firmata and ESP32).
+Also loaded is my fork of an FFI-based SerialPort driver by Pablo Tesone and the MQTT package by Sven van Caekenberghe.
-so the code can be used in Pharo 9 or 10.

 ```